PoisotLab/ms_straight_lines/manuscript.md

 # Introduction

-As community ecologists are fascinated by counting things, it is no surprise that early food webs literature paid so much attention to the relationship between species richness and the number of trophic interactions existing among them.
-In fact, the importance of connectance for nearly all aspects of food webs structure and dynamics provided a powerful rationale to identify general laws relating species richness with the density of their interactions [@PascDunn06].
+Community ecologists are fascinated by counting things.
+It is therefore no surprise that early food web literature paid so much attention to counting species, counting trophic interactions, and computing the relationship of these quantities.
+It is clear to any observer of nature that of all imaginable trophic interactions in a community, only a fraction actually occur.
+This ratio is termed "connectance" and has become a fundamental quantity for nearly all aspects of food web structure and dynamics [@PascDunn06].
-That there exists a strong scaling between species richness $S$ and number of interactions $L$ is not a matter of debate; in fact this scaling is so universal that it appears under purely neutral models of food web structure [@CanaMouq12].
+More species always means more interactions; this scaling between species richness $S$ and number of interactions $L$ is so universal that it even appears under purely neutral models of food web structure [@CanaMouq12].
+In observational dataset of food webs, it is ubiquitous.
+Various functional forms have been suggested as possible models for $L$;
-@BrosOstl04 suggested that this scaling be following a power-law, with $L = b\times S^a$, and this matches empirical data well enough.
+@BrosOstl04 suggested a power law, with $L = b\times S^a$.
+Power laws are very flexible, and indeed this function matches empirical data well enough.

-The L/S relationship is a fundamental one for food webs ecology
+Historical efforts to predict link number have produced numerous candidate models, of which the power law is the most general.
 - Early predictions differ in whether this is a linear of exponential relationship
-- General case is $L = aS^b$, which is easy to fit
 - Has consequences for spatial scaling (Brose)
-- Parameters are difficult to reason about ecologically
+While flexible, the power law relationship is limited because the parameters are difficult to reason about ecologically.

-We know that there are hard boundaries to this system

-- Cannot have more than $S^2$ interactions
-- Cannot have fewer than $S-1$
+This is in part because many mechanisms can produce power-law shaped relationships.

+The number of links in a foodweb does not simply scale with the number of species: it also must obey constraints fixed by biology.
+These constraints determine both the maximum and minimum number of links in a web.
+The maximum number of links is $S^2$: every species eats all others, including members of the same species.
+The minimum number, assuming at least some species are heterotrophs, is $S-1$.
+Numerous simple foodwebs could have this structure -- for example, a linear food chain wherein each trophic level consists of a single species, which eats only the species below it.
-- This was not used in the previous attempts to fit the relationship
+These constraints have not been used in previous attempts to model the relationship between $L$ and $S$.

-@WillMart04 identified that most food webs appear to be limited in their height, as increasingly apical species require more energy flowing in to be sustained.
-In addition, constraints on omnivory appear to "linearize" food-webs; there should therefore be a limitation on the richness of a food web, and so for small values of $S$, the difference between assuming that there can be between $0$, or between $(S-1)$, and $S^2$ interactions is likely biologically relevant.

-We know that interactions can be viewed as stochastic events

-- Interaction is the outcome of a Bernoulli process
-- This lends itself to powerful approaches in probabilistic programming
+This makes prediction difficult, since models without this constraint can make unrealistic predictions of link number.

+When making predictions is it often helpful to use generative models, which can create simulated data with the same properties as observations.
+Creating such a model involves two key components: a mathematical expression which represents the ecological process being studied, and a distribution which represents our observations of this process.
+Either of these components can capture our ecological understanding of a system, including any constraints on the quantities studied.
+Here we suggest a new perspective for a model of $L$ as a function of $S$.
+In our model described below, our distribution of observations is a binomial distribution, which models the number of realized links ("successes") out of the total number possible ("trials").
+This automatically includes the maximum constraint, since the number of species determines the number of trials.
+We include the minimum constraint by modelling not the total number of links, but the number in excess of the minimum, which we term "flexible" links.
+Our process model is extremely simple: it is a single parameter, a constant which gives the proportion of these flexible links which are realized.
+Because food webs vary in the precise value of this proportion, we model it with a beta distribution, which allows some variation around the average value.
+The resulting model is therefore beta-binomial.

+In this paper we will describe this new approach to modelling $L$, and show how it compares to previous models.
-In this paper, we use data from the `mangal.io` networks database (+@fig:empirical), to ...
+We estimate parameters for this model using open data from the `mangal.io` networks database (+@fig:empirical).
+Finally, we show how this model for $L$ suggests a new and more useful way of predicting network structure.
+Finally, we discuss how generative models can be useful devices for including our knowledge of a system into our predictions.

 ![Relationships in the mangal data](figures/relationships.png){#fig:empirical}

-- New relationship between L and S
-- Discuss how it changes network prediction
-- Use it as a story telling device for a broader point about using our knowledge of the system in creative ways

-# Deriving the model
+### Models of link number

+Several other models have been used to predict the number of links in a food web; all of these have modeled the number of links directly, usually after transformation.
+We fit several of these models, as well as our own, to compare their predictive ability.

 @CoheBria84 hypothesized that all networks would have the same average degree, resulting in link-species scaling expressed as